clarkhacks/Random-Code/README.md

 - [tLapse](https://github.com/typicode/tlapse) :camera: Create a timelapse of your web development... or just automatically take screenshots of your hard work ;)
 - [Stop Server](https://github.com/typicode/stop-server) 📱 Shut down your computer with your phone.
 - [FS Logger](https://gist.github.com/clarkhacks/65eb549ea49ccdb751b6a4aae2850ed6) Log To File With FS
+- [Mini](https://github.com/padolsey/mini) A tiny selector engine; only the essentials

 #### Misc